AkuCyberSec/crawling-report/README.md

 - [x] Implement enable/disable rule
 - [x] Implement a function to allow users choosing domain name to show and to hide
 - [x] Allow a user to choose if rows without values are shown or hidden by default (via config file)
+- [x] Implement a search bar in the report